-We want to study the viscous barotropic compressible fluid flow in unbounded domain in $L_1$ time maximal regularity framework.
+We want to study the viscous barotropic compressible fluid flow in an unbounded domain in an $L_1$ in time maximal regularity framework.
 Because, $L_1$ in time maximal regularity is the best framework to use the Lagrange transformation to solve the nonlinear problem.
-As a first step, in this paper we establish the $L_1$-$B^s_{p,1}(\BR^N_+)$ maximal regularity theorem in the half-space $\BR^N_+$ with $1 < p < \infty$ and $-1+1/p < s < 1/p$ for equations \eqref{Eq:Linear}, which is the model problem.
-The local well-posedness of nonlinear problem \eqref{Eq:Nonlinear} is treated in another paper \cite{KSprep}.
+As a first step, in this paper we establish the maximal $L_1$-$B^s_{p,1}(\BR^N_+)$ regularity theorem in the half space $\BR^N_+$ with $1 < p < \infty$ and $-1+1/p < s < 1/p$ for equations \eqref{Eq:Linear}, which is the model problem.
+The local well-posedness of the nonlinear problem \eqref{Eq:Nonlinear} is treated in another paper \cite{KSprep}.
 Although there are several contributions toward this topic \cite{St90,ES13,K14,DT22}, we intend to study the problem in the half space within inhomogeneous Besov spaces setting.
-Before stating our main results, we introduce basical spaces in our paper as follows.
-Let $1 < q < \infty$, $-1+1/q < s < 1/q$, $1 \leq r < \infty$, and $\Omega \in \{\BR^N, \HS\}$.
-Let $B^\mu_{q,r}(\Omega)$ denote standard Besov spaces on a domain $\Omega \in \BR^N$.
+Before stating our main results, we introduce basic spaces in our paper as follows.
+Let $1 < q < \infty$, $-1+1/q < s < 1/q$, $1 \leq r < \infty$, $\mu \in \BR$, and $\Omega \in \{\BR^N, \HS\}$.
+Let $B^\mu_{q,r}(\Omega)$ denote standard Besov spaces on $\Omega$.
 Let

 In addition, we introduce the operator $\CA^s_{q,r}$ corresponding to equations \eqref{Eq:Linear} which is defined by setting

 Using $\CA^s_{q,r}$, equations \eqref{Eq:Linear} are written as

 for $ (\rho, \bu)$ with